COVID-19 Coronavirus Update

 As you may be aware, COVID-19 greatly affects anyone age 60+ and those with compromised health.
 Cornwall Manor has implemented these necessary precautions to protect all of our residents to reduce the risk of the Coronavirus spreading.

 - Residential Living (campus residents) may have family members and fully vaccinated (for your safety) non-family guests visit inside their apartment/home or outside.
 Please do not use indoor common areas at Cornwall Manor when hosting family.
 Visitors must adhere to Cornwall Manor’s mask and social distancing guidelines.

-- Currently, our visitation policy for campus only allows for authorized visitors at this time.
-Cornwall Manor has not opened our campus to all visitors, an authorized visitor(s) is someone who is allowed or approved to be on campus.
+- Currently, our visitation policy for campus residents only allows for authorized visitors at this time.
+Cornwall Manor has not opened our campus to all visitors.
+An authorized visitor(s) is someone who is allowed or approved to be on campus.
 Examples of an authorized visitor for campus residents include two immediate family members, a caregiver or Power of Attorney.
 Staff may also have authorized visitors such as marketing prospects, administrative visitors, contractors, etc.